 Bathrooms are shared.
 Each bathroom has a shower and western style toilet.
 The water is usually warm (although can be a victim to power cuts) to ensure you keep warm in the chilly nights of Cusco!
 The house has Wi-Fi and a communal area for volunteers to hang out with their host families.
 There is also a kitchen with a refrigerator to store any items you need to keep chilled.
 However, please ask the host family for some fridge space out of respect in advance.

 The host families will prepare all meals across your time on the project with us (including a packed lunch if you wish).
-The families of the homestay normally have a separate area within the house for their family, yet they love to interact with volunteers.
+The homestay families normally have a separate area within the house for their family, yet they enjoy interacting with volunteers.
 Therefore they will be excited to hear about your days and experiences in Peru.
 Above all, the host family set-up ensures you have round the clock support and security.
 In addition, you will get the chance to improve your Spanish language skills.

 Your host family location is usually linked to your volunteer in Peru project location.
 For the reason that it allows for more practical logistics to get to and from the project.
 Therefore, should you have requirements to be in the same accommodation as another PMGY application then be sure to highlight this on your online application.